Birkenhead United Tramway, Omnibus and Carriage Company

 History

-The Birkenhead United Tramway, Omnibus and Carriage Co Ltd was formed in 1888 to acquire the assets of the Birkenhead Tramways Company (which was in liquidation at the time) as well as those of the Birkenhead and District Omnibus and Carriage Co Ltd. The BTCo was formally taken over on the 15th August 1890, with Birkenhead Corporation acquiring the BTCo's tracks (circa 6.3 miles of standard-gauge horse tramway) on the same day.
-The tramway was therefore worked by the BUTO&CCo under a lease agreement with Birkenhead Corporation.
+The Birkenhead United Tramway, Omnibus and Carriage Company was formed on 8th August 1889 to acquire the assets of the Birkenhead Tramways Company (which was in liquidation at the time) as well as those of the Birkenhead and District Omnibus and Carriage Company.
+Both companies had been badly impacted by the opening of the Mersey Railway Company's line under the Mersey, and its extension to Birkenhead Park Station, which saw a significant shift in the number of passengers using Woodside Ferry, which the tramway served.
+The BTCo was taken over on the 15th August 1890, with Birkenhead Corporation acquiring the company's tracks (circa 6.3 miles of standard-gauge horse tramway) on the same day.
+The BUTO&CCo was therefore the lessee of the corporation, initially on a temporary basis, but from the 1st January 1891, under a ten-year lease (signed on the 9th of July but presumably back dated), which was set to expire on the 31st December 1900.

-With the agreement of the corporation, the BUTO&CCo continued to provide services following the expiry of its lease (at the end of 1900), the last journey over former WTCo tracks taking place on the 22nd January 1901, and the last horse service of all on the 8th November 1901.
+Meanwhile, the BUTO&CCo continued to operate horse-drawn services over the system it had acquired from the BTCo, ahead of the expiry of its own lease on the 31st December 1900.
+With the agreement of the corporation, the company continued to provide services following the expiry of its lease, during which time the corporation commenced reconstruction of the lines for working with overhead electric traction.
+The last horse-tram service over former WTCo tracks ran on the 22nd January 1901, with the last BUTO&CCo-operated service of all running on the 8th November 1901.

 Uniforms

-Fortunately, several photos exist showing BUTO&CCo staff working the horse trams, so it is possible to say with some degree of certainty what attire was worn.
+Fortunately, several photographs have survived that show BUTO&CCo staff working the horse trams, so it is possible to say with some degree of certainty what attire was worn.

-In common with the majority of horse tramways in the UK, drivers simply wore heavy duty informal attire — trousers, jackets, knee blankets (see first photo below) and the predominant headgear of the day, the bowler hat.
-Conductors appear to have also worn informal jackets and trousers, though they do appear to have worn overcoats with upper lapels of a darker material then the main coat, suggesting that they were either company-issued, or perhaps more likely, self-purchased via the company.
-In the first photo below, there is no reflection from the flash, suggesting that the overcoat buttons were not made of brass or nickel, and therefore, that they were probably plain (in this period, uniform buttons were always either brass or nickel, and metal buttons would not have been used on everyday working-class garments).
+In common with the majority of horse tramways in the UK, drivers simply wore heavy duty informal attire — trousers, jackets, knee blankets (see the first image below) and the popular headgear of the day, the bowler hat.
+Conductors appear to have also worn informal jackets and trousers, though they do appear to have worn overcoats with collars of a darker material then the main body of the coat, suggesting that they were either company-issued, or perhaps more likely, that they were purchased by the men themselves at the behest of the company, but from a designated supplier.
+In the first photograph below, there is no reflection from the flash, suggesting that the overcoat buttons were not made of brass or nickel, and therefore, that they were probably plain (in this period, uniform buttons were always either brass or nickel, and metal buttons would not have been used on everyday working-class garments).

-Conductors were provided with a kepi-style cap that appears to have carried a large metal badge (of unknown pattern).
+Conductors wore a kepi-style cap that appears to have carried a large metal badge (of unknown pattern), strongly suggesting that it was issued by the company.

 Further reading